There’s Always a Second Chance

 Creditor Protection Tips for Business Owners

-A frequent cause of personal financial difficulties is the failure of a business and the attendant business-related liabilities personally owed by the company owner.
-These individuals must often file for bankruptcy or make a proposal to their creditors as result of business-related debts.
+The failure of a prospective business owner to employ creditor proofing techniques before starting a business is a frequent cause of personal financial difficulties due to the failure of a business and the attendant business-related liabilities personally owed by the company owner.
+These individuals must often file for personal bankruptcy or make a consumer proposal to their creditors as result of business-related debts.

 Debtors completing their bankruptcy/ proposal often wish to start up another business sometime in the near future.
 The expected question then arises: how can they creditor-proof themselves in the event that their new business fails?
 Here are some ideas: